yakra13/ccd/docs/7-1-answers.md

 > The 'visibility' of a variable/class/function.
 Generally local or global, a global scoped variable is accessible from anywhere whereas a locally scoped variable is only accessible with the same local scope.

 **Return values (return type and reference)**
 > Values returned by a function via the return keyword.
-Return values have a type and this type can be specified with the -> operator.
+Return values have a type and this type can be specified with the -> syntax.
 Immutable and mutable objects are returned by value.

 **Import files**
 > Used to import functionality/variables/classes from different modules/files into another file.